 be present, Peace, and stay in the whole world with your gentleness.

-So long as there are no enemies, let there be no reason for a triumph:
+So long as there be no enemies, let there be no reason for a triumph:

 you will be a greater glory to our generals than war.